Pope Francis funeral: Pontiff's coffin taken to final resting place in major break from tradition

 His casket was carried through the main doors on Saturday for the outdoor funeral, which started at 10am local time, with massed ranks of foreign dignitaries to one side of the stone colonnade, facing hundreds of red-hatted cardinals on opposite banks of seats.

-Then in a world-first for the Vatican, His Holiness's coffin will then be processed through the streets of Rome to its final resting place at Santa Maria Maggiore.
+Then in a world-first for the Vatican, His Holiness's coffin was processed through the streets of Rome to its final resting place at Santa Maria Maggiore.

-The Vatican says some 250,000 mourners will fill St Peter's Square and main access route to the basilica to follow the ceremony, which will be presided over by Cardinal Giovanni Battista Re.
+The Vatican says some 250,000 mourners filled St Peter's Square and main access route to the Basilica to follow the ceremony, which was presided over by Cardinal Giovanni Battista Re.

 FOLLOW BELOW FOR LIVE UPDATES THROUGHOUT THE DAY…